MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/manage-storyline-viva.md

 ## File storage for Storyline

 Files attached to Storyline posts, and videos or photos shared as stories, are stored in a hidden library in the author’s OneDrive.
-While there is no entry point to this location in the user experience (UX) of Microsoft 365, you can access it with a URL resembling the following example: https://tenantname-my.sharepoint.com/personal/**useridentifier/VivaEngage/Attachments/Storyline**
+While there's no entry point to this location in the user experience (UX) of Microsoft 365, you can access it with a URL resembling the following example: https://tenantname-my.sharepoint.com/personal/**useridentifier/VivaEngage/Attachments/Storyline**

 You can determine the precise URL for a user's Storyline folder by following these steps: